eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

    IDL compiler and packages the datatype wrapper classes in a library (e.g. ``ddscxxHelloWorldData_lib``).

-This process is depicted as follows:
+This process is outlined as follows:

 .. image:: /_static/gettingstarted-figures/6.1.1-1.png
    :align: center